yehia67/documentation/iri/0.1/concepts/local-snapshot.md

 On startup, IRI nodes can use the snapshot files as an entrypoint to synchronize their ledgers with their neighbor IRI nodes.

-## How local snapshots work
+## Example scenario of a local snapshot

-During a snapshot, the IRI node adds data to the [snapshot.meta file](../references/data-in-the-snapshot-metadata-file.md) about the [solid entrypoints](../references/data-in-the-snapshot-metadata-file.md#solid-entrypoint) and the [seen milestones](../references/data-in-the-snapshot-metadata-file.md#seen-milestone).
+**Configuration parameter:**

+* `LOCAL_SNAPSHOTS_DEPTH` = 100
+* `LOCAL_SNAPSHOTS_INTERVAL_SYNCED` = 10

+**Current milestone index:**

+* 990, 100

+In this scenario, the IRI node is synchronized.
+Therefore, at milestone 990, 110, the node will do the following:

+* Take the previous 100 milestones and add them to the snapshot.meta file as [seen milestones](../references/data-in-the-snapshot-metadata-file.md#seen-milestone)
+* Find the solid transactions and add them as [solid entrypoints](../references/data-in-the-snapshot-metadata-file.md#solid-entrypoint)
-In the snapshot.state file, the IRI node adds a list of all addresses and their balances.
+* In the snapshot.state file, add a list of all addresses and their balances

-When the IRI node restarts, it starts by solidifying all transactions that are referenced by the seen milestones.
-When the IRI reaches a solid entrypoint, it stops solidyfing those transactions.
+When the IRI node restarts, it can use the snapshot files as the entrypoint to [synchronize its ledger](../concepts/the-ledger.md#ledger-synchronization).

-<dl><dt>solidify</dt><dd>Request transactions from neighbor IRI nodes until all transactions and their referenced transactions are stored in the ledger.</dd></dl>
+## Pruning of old transactions

+During a local snapshot, an IRI node can prune transactions from its ledger if they were confirmed by an old milestone.

+The milestone must be older than the value of the [`LOCAL_SNAPSHOTS_DEPTH`](../references/iri-configuration-options.md#local-snapshots-depth) configuration option by the number of milestones that's defined in the [`LOCAL_SNAPSHOTS_PRUNING_DELAY`](../references/iri-configuration-options.md#local-snapshots-pruning-delay).

+## Example scenario of pruning old transactions

+**Configuration parameters:**

+* `LOCAL_SNAPSHOTS_PRUNING_DELAY` = 50,000
+* `LOCAL_SNAPSHOTS_DEPTH` = 100

+**Current milestone index:**

+* 990, 100

+In this scenario, the sum of `LOCAL_SNAPSHOTS_PRUNING_DELAY` + `LOCAL_SNAPSHOTS_DEPTH` is 50, 100.
+Therefore, an IRI node will prune transactions that were confirmed by any milestone before 940, 000 (990, 100 - 50,100).
+As a result all transactions between milestones 940, 000 and 990, 100 will be kept in the ledger.